 3. Healthy stomach

 Fibers help in keeping the digestive tract healthy.
-Provides a proper bowel movement thus keeps the body active for the whole day.
+It provides a proper bowel movement thus keeps the body active for the whole day.

 4. Reduce obesity